ronospace/cyclesync-period-tracker/APP_STORE_METADATA.md

-# CycleSync - App Store Metadata
+# FlowSense - App Store Metadata

 ## App Name
-CycleSync - Menstrual Cycle Tracker
+FlowSense - Menstrual Cycle Tracker

 ## Short Description (30 characters max)
 Track periods & fertility

 ## Description (4000 characters max)

-CycleSync is your comprehensive menstrual health companion, designed to help you understand and track your cycle with precision and privacy.
-Whether you're managing your reproductive health, planning for pregnancy, or simply staying in tune with your body, CycleSync provides the tools and insights you need.
+FlowSense is your comprehensive menstrual health companion, designed to help you understand and track your cycle with precision and privacy.
+Whether you're managing your reproductive health, planning for pregnancy, or simply staying in tune with your body, FlowSense provides the tools and insights you need.

 **Key Features:**